clickviewapp/Docs/smart-embed/v1.0/video-playback.md

 - `mediaId`: The media id that you sent in the request.
 - `viewKey`: A view key that can be used to playback the selected video via an iframe.
 - `embedUrl`: A url that can be used in the `src` attribute of an iframe, this can be used in place of the viewKey if you do not want to build out the url yourself.

+At this point you've create a view key and are able to see what playing a video looks like 🎉.
+Go ahead and paste the `embedUrl` into your browser to give it a try!

 _Note: The created view key has a lifetime of 8 hours.
 A new view key should be created every time a user attempts to watch a video.
 However an already loaded view key will refresh it's own lifetime, so playback will continue to work for a user who has already loaded the video._